-California AB 1263: New Firearm Parts Shipping Requirements Take Effect January 1, 2026
+California AB 1263: Firearm Parts Shipping

 California’s AB 1263 changes how you order firearm parts—and if you’re a gun owner who customizes your sidearm with aftermarket components, you need to know what’s coming before January 1, 2026.
 The new law introduces verification requirements that will affect every online parts order shipped to the Golden State.